ghadiaravi13/ghadiaravi13.github.io/_posts/2023-01-15-multi-arm-bandits.md

 **$a_t = argmax_{A_i} Q_{t} (A_i)$** , where $Q_{t}(A_i)$ is the estimated value function at timestep t.

->Note: We use $Q_t$, because estimation of value function can be an iterative process and thus $Q$ can be different at different timesteps.
+>Note: We use $Q_t$ because estimation of value function can be an iterative process and thus $Q$ can be different at different timesteps.

 While this guarantees that your immediate return is the best possible given your current knowledge, more famously called the *exploitation*, this approach overlooks the other counterpart ie, *exploration*; essentially, what it